Elwinmage/ha-reefbeat-component/README.md

 ***If you need other sensors or actuators let me know [here](https://github.com/Elwinmage/ha-reefbeat-component/discussions).***

 > [!IMPORTANT]
-> If your devices are not on the same subnet as your Home Assistant please [read this](#my-device-is-not-detected).
+> If your devices are not on the same subnet as your Home Assistant please [read this](https://github.com/Elwinmage/ha-reefbeat-component/#my-device-is-not-detected).

 > [!CAUTION]
-> This is not an official RedSea repository.
-Use at your own risk.
+> ⚠️ This is not an official RedSea repository.
+Use at your own risk.⚠️

 # Compatibility

-:white_check_mark: Fully Tested :ballot_box_with_check: Must Work (If you have one, can you confirm it's working [here](https://github.com/Elwinmage/ha-reefbeat-component/discussions/8) )  :x: Not Implemented Yet
+✅  Fully Tested  ☑️ Must Work (If you have one, can you confirm it's working [here](https://github.com/Elwinmage/ha-reefbeat-component/discussions/8) )  ❌ Not Implemented Yet
 <table>
   <th>
     <td colspan="2">Model</td>